-- Abstinence drugs which specifically reduce or suppress the manifestations of withdrawal.
+- Abstinence drugs specifically reduce or suppress the manifestations of withdrawal.

 - Replacement drugs, which actually replace to reduce harm, but do not directly influence addictive behavior.

-- Opioid-antagonists that help reduce craving and maintain abstinence, which require behavioral change and require strong therapeutic cooperation and support.
+- Opioid antagonists help reduce cravings and maintain abstinence, which requires behavioral change and require strong therapeutic cooperation and support.

 How to wean a person suffering from addiction?